mcmah309/anyhow/README.md

 	1: Hmm something went wrong making the hamburger.
 ```

-We can view the root cause first with `Error.displayFormat = ErrDisplayFormat.rootCauseFirst`
+* `displayFormat`: We can view the root cause first with `Error.displayFormat = ErrDisplayFormat.rootCauseFirst`

 ```text
 Root Cause: Hmm something went wrong making the hamburger.